BNasmith/PTForsyth/PTFWorkofChrist.md

 this prophet or that saint, this king or that par- ticular juncture, but Israel.
-I said that in the subsequent phases of Jewish religion, indeed, that idea has its detail filled in ; and in the later psalms, in many of those psalms which we know could only have been written after the captivity, you have pious individualism sometimes express- ing itself very strongly.
-But there the two war- ring notes were new individualism and old col- lectivism ; and between these there never came complete reconcilement until Christ came and
+I said that in the subsequent phases of Jewish religion, indeed, that idea has its detail filled in; and in the later psalms, in many of those psalms which we know could only have been written after the captivity, you have pious individualism sometimes express- ing itself very strongly.
+But there the two war- ring notes were new individualism and old col- lectivism; and between these there never came complete reconcilement until Christ came and
 Christ's work.
 What have we in that great text,
 John hi.
-16 ? " God so loved the ivorld" the world was the prime object of God's love " God so loved the world, that He gave His only-begotten
+16? " God so loved the ivorld" the world was the prime object of God's love " God so loved the world, that He gave His only-begotten
 Son, that ivhosoever believeth on Him should not